 ECB chief executive Tom Harrison gave evidence to the DCMS select committee.
 Click here and watch what he had to say (the committee starts at 9:30am and Tom appears from 10:32 to 11:01) and here to read the ECB statement.

-These guidelines currently apply to England only.
-Guidance specifically relating to Wales can be found here.
+The UK Government's announcement pertaining to recreational cricket applies at this time to England only.
+Guidelines specifically relating to Wales can be found here.